 Imagine how long will it take to build a citadel like this.
 It’s really amazing how ancient people live their lives like this.

 Walking around the area til its exit gate was exhausting, the place is very interesting. if you’re a fan of new discoveries, reading while walking, this one is perfect for you.

 Of course, reading all the details of every single piece of stone that you may see is really annoying. but once you followed the story you’ll become part of it and you’ll surely never stop reading until you’ll be totally satisfied.

 The Secret Door

-I light up my phone lamp and go one until the dead-end well not really its just that it’s stated “no enter” so I guess that’s means you cannot go on anymore.
+I light up my phone lamp and go one until the dead-end well not really it’s just that it’s stated “no enter” so I guess that means you cannot go on anymore.

 Lion Tholos Tomb

-After nearly finishing the tour of the citadel, the tomb of Lion Tholos was on the way. it’s mostly known as “Beehive Tomb” its a kind of burial structure having a false dome that resembles a beehive.
+After nearly finishing the tour of the citadel, the tomb of Lion Tholos was on the way. it’s mostly known as “Beehive Tomb” it is a kind of burial structure having a false dome that resembles a beehive.